krismosk/tonesense-backend/README.md

 # ToneSense

 ## Introduction
-ToneSense is a web app that allows a user to enter in a sentence and receive a sentiment analysis result from a Machine Learning Model.
+ToneSense is a React web app that allows a user to enter in a sentence and receive a sentiment analysis result from a Machine Learning Model.
 This repository contains the source code for the RESTful API built in Flask.

-This project was built in two separate and distinct parts: Version 1 relies on a external API with a pre-trained model and Version 2 uses a self fine tuned model.
+This project was built in two separate parts: Version 1 relies on a external API with a pre-trained model and Version 2 uses a self fine tuned model.
 Explained in more detail below.

 Deployed with [Google App Engine.](https://tonesense.appspot.com)